-4. Oral Communications (All oral communications must be directed to an item not listed on this agenda and must be within the jurisdiction of the Board.
+- 4. Oral Communications (All oral communications must be directed to an item not listed on this agenda and must be within the jurisdiction of the Board.
 Presentations must not exceed three minutes in length.
 The Board will not take action or respond immediately to any Oral Communication presented, but may choose to follow up at a later time or schedule item for a subsequent agenda.
 The Board may limit the total amount of time allowed for oral communication).
 Anyone addressing the Board of Commissioners is asked to complete a card and leave it with the Board secretary so that their names may be accurately recorded in the Minutes.

 - 5. Unfinished Business

 - 6. New Business

-- A. Moving to Work (MTW) Opt-Out Savings Program
+- 7. Written Correspondence

+- 8. Director's Report